AnanthSrinivasan/CodeChallenges/README.md

                the details of the computed credits.

-Running the Application:
+<h4>Running the Application:</h4>

+1) Copy the code to your local development environment
+2) Do a bundle install to get the related gems installed 2.a) If the bundler is not installed,
+   2.b) Do "gem install bundler"
-In the console try, "ruby TransactionClient.rb"
+3) From the folder path run "ruby TransactionClient.rb"

-Sample Inputs and their response
+<h5>Sample Inputs and their response</h5>

 	how much is pish tegj glob glob ?
 	Input : glob prok Iron